giannotr/type-insurance/README.md

 - The decimal representation of a hash conversion, unless the string contains only digits (number)
 - `true` (bool)
-- An array containing the string (array)
+- An array containing the string on the first index and its single letters on the consecutive indices (array)
 - An object with the default key and the string as the value (object)

 where the edge case `'false'` should return `false` when requesting the `.boolean` property.
 Numbers shall work in an analogous fashion. `0` especially should yield `false`.